 In the pre-engineering program at The University of Scranton, you will receive a strong engineering background, grounded in the Jesuit liberal arts tradition.
 You will have the opportunity to explore your interests with the support of dedicated faculty, access to advanced equipment and a range of challenging courses — from physics and biology to advanced chemistry and thermodynamics — with continuous connections and applications to real-world problems.

 Check out this video of the MicroMouse competition, which students compete in each year.

 There are many different fields of engineering, including electrical engineering, mechanical engineering, chemical engineering, and civil engineering.
 Programs in these engineering disciplines require a relatively standard set of mathematics, physics, computer programming, and writing courses during the first two years of study.
-Students enrolled in the Pre-Engineering program at The University of Scranton receive a solid technical foundation in math and science, yet also receive the benefits of a liberal arts curriculum which emphasizes critical thinking and communication skills.
+Our Pre-Engineering students receive a solid technical foundation in math and science, and also receive the benefits of a liberal arts curriculum which emphasizes critical thinking and communication skills.